quil-lang/magicl/doc/dev-how-to.md

 documentation of the _backend function_, **not** the _generic
 function_.

-**Important**: Do _not_ write methods in extensions!
+**Important**: Do _not_ write generic functions in `MAGICL/CORE` and methods in extensions!
 Methods are *not* the way to extend functionality for different backends.
-Using methods like this is problematic because extensions might inadvertently overwrite one another's methods.
-Instead, we recommend limiting the scope of a generic function to a extension or backend, as described above.
+Using methods like this is problematic because extensions might inadvertently overwrite one another's definitions.
+Instead, we recommend limiting the scope of a generic function to an extension or backend, as described above.

 If we wanted to forego making a generic function, we can instead just write a lambda directly in the backend implementation: